Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Failing to attach a supporting letter

-After you lodge your TPD claim, the insurance company begins the assessment process, which often takes three to six months, sometimes one year.
-At this stage, the insurer may several requests for additional information, mainly if:
+After you lodge a TPD claim, the insurance company begins the assessment process, which often takes three to six months, sometimes one year.
+At this stage, the insurer may make several requests for additional information, mainly if:

 • You didn’t file an accurate TPD claim form